--- He holds a degree in Comparitive Literature.
+-- He holds a degree in Comparative Literature.

--- He rides to the Museum every day on a no-nonsense bicycle that closely approxates the archetypal Dutch black bike.
+-- He rides to the Museum every day on a no-nonsense bicycle that closely approximates the archetypal Dutch black bike.
 Utilitarian to a fault.

 -- He spends a great deal of time creating budgets and schedules, but is also the final arbiter on just about every aspect of exhibition creation.
 He could wield his awesome power if he really wanted to by adjusting my sentence structure or word choice, or by telling the designer to make the walls blue, but he doesn't do that very much, for which we are grateful.